Dawn Zulueta: Career

 She played as Andrea Balatbat, a character opposite Vic Sotto's in the 2017 OctoArts movie, Meant to Beh.

 Zulueta played the character of May Dela Cruz in the 2019 drama Family History.

 Personal life

 She is of Palestinian descent.
-Her grandfather, George Anton Salman, was a Palestinian-Arab who came to the Philippines after the Second World War.
+Her maternal grandfather, George Anton Salman, was a Palestinian-Arab who came to the Philippines after the Second World War.

 She is married to Antonio Lagdameo, Jr. They have two children namely Jacobo Antonio (born 2005), and Ayisha Madlen (born 2009).